Cédric Roussel: Genk and Rubin Kazan

 His goalscoring form attracted interest from bigger clubs in the league and Roussel signed for Genk in 2003.
 His reputation in Belgian football increased and he made his first appearance for the Belgium national team in 2003.
 After just one season at Genk, in which he scored on thirteen occasions, he moved on again, this time signing for Rubin Kazan in Russia.

 Standard Liège, Zulte Waregem and Brescia

 Roussel never felt at home in Russia and returned to Belgium to play for Standard Liège.
 At Standard he struggled to break into the first team and after two unsuccessful years at the club he signed for Zulte Waregem.
 His time there was again short-lived and a year later he signed for Italian Serie B club Brescia.
 Roussel soon found himself frozen out at Brescia, and the club became open to offers for him.

 In August 2007, he spent a week on trial with Scottish Premier League club Dundee United but returned home without signing the agreed loan deal.

 Return to Mons

-He instead chose to return to his former club Mons, where he signed a three-year contract.
+Roussel instead chose to return to his former club Mons, where he signed a three-year contract.